5 Essential Music Mixing Techniques Every Beginner Should Know

 Tips for Using Compression:

-• Understand Threshold and Ratio: The threshold sets the level above which compression is applied, and the ratio determines how much compression is applied.
+- Understand Threshold and Ratio: The threshold sets the level above which compression is applied, and the ratio determines how much compression is applied.
 Start with mild settings and adjust to taste.
+The classic Waves CLA‑2A emulates a hardware compressor that's great for vocals.

-• Use Attack and Release Controls: The attack time controls how quickly the compressor reacts to signals over the threshold, while the release time controls how quickly it stops compressing after the signal drops below the threshold.
-These settings greatly affect the feel of the compression.
+- Use Attack and Release Controls: The attack time controls how quickly the compressor reacts to signals over the threshold, while the release time controls how quickly it stops compressing after the signal drops below the threshold.
+For more flexibility, try FabFilter Pro‑C 2.

 Reverb adds space and depth to a mix by simulating the natural echoes found in physical spaces.
 It can make elements of the mix sound larger and more distant or intimate and close, depending on its application.